 Sadly, organizations have to battle non-existing laws to protect and rescue canines from inhumane commercial dog breeding factories.

 Since most puppy mills are not illegal, HSUS works tirelessly to educate the public about how these mills abuse animals.
+Currently, there are 16 states in the US that don’t have any puppy mills-related laws.
 The HSUS begs you to rescue a dog from animal shelters and help break the puppy mill cycle.

 Although the Humane Society has its hands tied legally, it champions lawmakers to improve the standards of horrid care in puppy mills.